 Limited English Proficiency: An executive order mandating that agencies receiving federal financial assistance have a plan for accommodating people with limited English proficiency.
-The Title VI and Limited English Proficiency Plan is available on the RVARC website: http://rvarc.org/wp-content/uploads/2016/02/RVTPO-Title-VI-and-LEP-Plan-FY15-Approved-12-10-15-Adjusted-January-28-2016.pdf
+The Title VI and Limited English Proficiency Plan is available on the RVARC website.

 Long-Range Multimodal Transportation Plan (LRTP): A long range plan that identifies area transportation needs in light of projected growth patterns and broadly charts major capital investments for transportation system development to meet these projected needs.